 - Age (as age increases the stool characteristics change)

 - Illness and infections

-If you have any concerns about your baby’s bowel motions, it never hurts to seek the advice of your doctor or health care professional.
+If you have any concerns about your baby’s bowel motions, it never hurts to seek the advice of your doctor or health care nurse.

 Diarrhoea is characterised by very frequent, runny, liquid stools.
 Diarrhoea in children is fairly common, especially during and following gastroenteritis, or “gastro”.
 Diarrhoea results in a significant loss of water and mineral salts from the body and therefore presents a serious risk of dehydration.
 In extreme cases, it can even result in your baby having to be hospitalised to receive fluids.
 If your baby is less than 6 months old, it’s recommended you take them to see a doctor immediately if they experience 3 or more watery poos over the day.
 In older children it’s also important to see a doctor if symptoms persist.

 There are rehydration solutions and particular probiotics available for babies that may be appropriate.
 A healthcare professional will be able to advise which one is best for your child.

 If your baby is happy and thriving on the formula they are on, the colour of their poo should not necessarily be a cause for concern.
 You should however consult healthcare professional advice if your baby’s poo is ever red, black or white in colour.

 Changes in your baby’s stool colour may be due to several reasons, not all of which require medical intervention:

 - The colour of baby’s stools on intact-protein formulas are usually light yellow/green to brown.

 - The colour of baby’s stools on a formula that has the protein broken up (hydrolysed protein formulas) can range from yellowish mustard to dark green.